mlpack/mlpack/doc/user/methods/adaboost.md

      settings in `weakLearner` are used for training each AdaBoost weak learner (see the [simple examples](#simple-examples)). <!-- TODO: link to specific example -->
-   - If hyperparameters are not specified, default values are used.
+   - If hyperparameters for AdaBoost are not specified, and have not been otherwise set, default values are used.
    - `labels` should be a vector of length `data.n_cols`, containing values from `0` to `numClasses - 1` (inclusive).